-How to make perfect bagel bites at home and freeze them for later use.
+How to make perfect Pizza Bagel Bites at home and freeze them for later use.
 Featuring miniature bagels, sauce, melty Mozzarella cheese, and pepperoni.
 Great for game-day snacks, kid-friendly dinners, or make-ahead lunch box ideas!

 With mom and dad hard at work, we were left to fend for ourselves come lunchtime, and it was a fairly steady rotation of turkey or grilled cheese sandwiches, Ramen Noodles, and those once beloved bagel bites.